MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/deprecated-features-w1.md

 However, basing integrations on UI page-based web services has some significant shortcomings:

-- *No versioning.* The contract can be changed at runtime, during upgrade, or if an extension adds fields to the page.
+- *No versioning* The contract can be changed at runtime, during upgrade, or if an extension adds fields to the page.
 Consumers depend on a stable contract.
-- *Performance.* UI page-based services carry the overhead as it was never designed or optimized for responding to API requests
+- *Performance* UI page-based services carry the overhead as it was never designed or optimized for responding to API requests
-- *No separation.* Tightly coupled to the 'no versioning' there is no name space support, enabling separation of APIs.
+- *No separation* Tightly coupled to the 'no versioning' there is no name space support, enabling separation of APIs.
 Another aspect is the tight coupling to the UI.
-- *No webhooks.* Eventing or Async programming styles are not supported, as webhooks are not supported on the UI pages.
+- *No webhooks* Eventing or Async programming styles are not supported, as webhooks are not supported on the UI pages.

 APIs (Page Type = API and Query) provide a more efficient way of exposing APIs, with no given dependency on UI elements.
 It provides OData v4, API namespace, versioning, and webhooks support.